 DOUBLE DEMERITS IS COMING TO TOWN

 Christmas is a time of celebration and with joyful celebrations, comes a few drinks and silly behaviour.
-Road users however should be aware that over the holiday period, various Road Traffic offences are subject to double demerits, including but not limited to:
+Road users however should be aware that over the holiday period, various Road Traffic offenses are subject to double demerits, including but not limited to:

 - drink or drug driving;